uw-madison-show/wisc-po/README.md

 The documentation for this project is generated with JSDoc, an open source API documentation generator which allows for quick and simple documentation of Javascript projects.
-In the grunt tasks, there are two configurations titled `jsdoc:temp and `jsdoc:dist`, which handles the documentation generation based on if building a new distribution or in testing environment.
+In the grunt tasks, there are two configurations titled `jsdoc:temp` and `jsdoc:dist`, which handle the documentation generation based on if building a new distribution version or if in testing environment.
 This doc generation is done during the `build` task (output is wisc-po/doc), as well as when Grunt is watching the project with the `serve` task (output is wisc-po/src/doc).
 To just generate a new version of the documentation, issue the command (from wisc-po/src):

-`grunt docs`
+`grunt docs` or `build.sh` to build a new version of the website as well as the docs

 The documentation is a web page generated with a main starting point of `index.html`.